arunenfin/reactjs/state-lifecycle-and-events.md

 > Please refer the folder `state-lifecycle` for the complete code.
+To run the code open the folder in VS Code and type ``ctrl + ` `` to open terminal.
+Then run `npm install`.
+When package installation finishes run `npm start`.
 ## State and Lifecycle Methods

  - Convert `./src/components/Home.js` to a Class component.